All Posts

 Livestock grazing involves diverse approaches, and each of these affects pasture health and animal productivity.
 Here are different methods of grazing:

-Continuous Grazing
+Continuous Grazing (Traditional Grazing Strategy)

 Set Stocking

 Set stocking also allows your livestock continuous access to a pasture without rotation or movement, which requires careful monitoring to prevent overgrazing.
 With this method, it's important to carefully calculate your stocking rate.
-You might even need supplement feeding to account for seasonal imbalances.
+You might even need supplemental feeding to account for seasonal imbalances.

 Rotational Grazing